huggingface/blog/fast-mac-diffusion.md

 |                                   | GPU       |   22.1  |    22.5   | 14.5     |      6.3     |
 |                                   | ANE       |   12.3  |    12.7   | 9.1      |     13.2     |

-The amount of memory does not seem to play a big factor on performance, but the number of CPU and GPU cores does.
-My M1 Max laptop is a lot faster using the GPU than it is with the ANE.
-That's probably because it has 4 times the number of GPU cores (and twice as many CPU performance cores) than the standard M1 processor, for the same amount of neural engine cores.
-Conversely, standard M1 processors found in Mac Minis are **twice as fast** using ANE than GPU.
-Interestingly, we tested the use of _both_ the GPU and ANE accelerators together, but found that it does not improve performance with respect to the best results obtained with just one of them.
-The cut point seems to be around the hardware characteristics of the M1 Pro chip (8 performance cores, 14 or 16 GPU cores), which we don't have access to.
+We found that the amount of memory does not seem to play a big factor on performance, but the number of CPU and GPU cores does.
+For example, on a M1 Max laptop, the genration with GPU is a lot faster than with ANE.
+That's likely because it has 4 times the number of GPU cores (and twice as many CPU performance cores) than the standard M1 processor, for the same amount of neural engine cores.
+Conversely, the standard M1 processors found in Mac Minis are **twice as fast** using ANE than GPU.
+Interestingly, we tested the use of _both_ GPU and ANE accelerators together, and found that it does not improve performance with respect to the best results obtained with just one of them.
+The cut point seems to be around the hardware characteristics of the M1 Pro chip (8 performance cores, 14 or 16 GPU cores), which we don't have access to at the moment.

-Diffusers version 1.1 automatically selects the best accelerator based on the computer where the app runs, using the information from the data we know.
+🧨Diffusers version 1.1 automatically selects the best accelerator based on the computer where the app runs.
 Some models, like the "Pro" variants, are not offered by any cloud services we know of, so our heuristics could be improved for them.
 If you'd like to help us gather data to keep improving the out-of-the-box experience of our app, read on!

 ## Community Call for Benchmark Data